SomeoneSerge/racings/README.md

 Sounds glorius, doesn't it?
 Why didn't I take this path since the begining then?
 Aye, here's the rub.
 This schema-generation shall be robust and reproducible and we'll have to deal with migrations.
 This need thorough thinking.

+So the immediate future looks as follows: I've got some REST I'll begin building the frontend.
+Our document model includes some metadata about document's variables.
+Specifically, each `DocumentType` and each Variable has a `name`.
+These names will be included in the api resource and the frontend can use them as (CSS) class-names.
+This allows us not only have a generic view but also subsitute custom presentations up to having a very specific layout.

+At the same time we can begin filling in the data.
+Later on I'll probably come up with a reasonable way to compose the data model and then the whole up with controllers and presentation from a static configuration of several reusable packages.
+If (when) that comes, I'll only have to write database migration script.
+I'll still be able to supply the frontend with the very same metadata (variable names, etc).
+It's just that this data would be statically composed too.